phopper-pivotal/PCF-Workshop-Carfax/labs/lab03_scaling/README.md

 2. We can determine how many instances are actually running like this:
 ```
 $ cf app cf-scale-boot
-Showing health and status for app cf-scale-boot in org oreilly-class / space instructor as cbusch@pivotal.io...
+Showing health and status for app cf-scale-boot in org test / space dev as phopper@pivotal.io...
 OK

 requested state: started